Robert Edward Lee Jennings was born on Feb. 27, 1876 at Ohiopyle, Fayette County, PA, the son of John R. and Martha

 Daughter Bonnie Lee Jennings (1930-2017) was born on Nov.
-18, 1930 in Bentleyville.
+18, 1930 in Bentleyville, Washington County.
+Bonnie as a young woman worked for the law firm of McAlister and Sweet in Washington, Washington County.
 On Jan.
 20, 1950, at the age of 19, she was united in matrimony with Ray Cline Sprowls Sr. (Nov.
 18, 1926-2011), son of Alvah G. and Margaret E. (Meese) Sprowls of Brownsville.
+The marriage was announced in the Uniontown Evening Standard.
+In an unusual twist, the couple shared birthdays.
 Their children were Ray Cline Sprowls Jr. and Samuel Jacob Sprowls.
 In early adulthood, Ray Sr. attended the University of Pittsburgh and obtained a diploma from the RCA Electronics School of New York.
+At the time of marriage, he was employed by his father, an electrical contractor.
+They dwelled in Fredericktown, PA in 1956.
 He was a well-known violinist in the Brownsville area and loved a variety of music, from classical and jazz and to big dance band.
 He was a member of the Fort Burd United Presbyterian Church, Brownsville and Trinity United Presbyterian Church of Uniontown, PA.
 Their address in 1959 was 9 Playford Avenue in Brownsville.
 Ray retired from the International Brotherhood of Electrical Workers local union #5, having spent six decades with the organization.
 After a lengthy battle with cancer, he died at age 84 in Uniontown Hospital on Sept.
 4, 2011.
 Bonnie survived her husband by six years.
 She died on Sept.
 6, 2017.

 ~ Daughter Nellie (Jennings) Belch Klingenberg ~